 Driver error aside, commercial vehicles are long, heavy, and carry loads of cargo, making them difficult to navigate.
 To add to the many complicated factors, they also have a turning radius that requires wide turns.
 If a trucker doesn’t know how to properly make a left turn, right turn, or u-turn, they’ll likely cause an accident.

-If you get injured in a wide turn truck accident, the Lexington wide turn truck accident attorneys from Minner Vines Moncus Injury Lawyers may be able to help you recover the compensation you need to cover your medical expenses, missed wages, emotional distress, and more.
+If you get injured in a wide turn truck accident, the Lexington wide turn truck accident attorneys from Minner Vines Injury Lawyers, PLLC may be able to help you recover the compensation you need to cover your medical expenses, missed wages, emotional distress, and more.
 We are highly experienced Lexington truck accident attorneys, and we’ll put our knowledge and resources to work for you.

 Wide Turns Are the Only Turns Trucks Can Make